 Royce Freeman, Oregon

 Unlike most of the recent Oregon running backs, Freeman is a big body with a physical brand of running.
 He still ran a bunch of zone, but he didn’t really string plays to the outside and then chose a lane, but he rather didn’t fool around and took the first opening to get North.
 Freeman runs with a good forward lean and doesn’t worry about who’s in his way.
 He’s a smart runner, who plays down and distance very well.
 He uses a unique running style with a wide base.
 Freeman scored a total of 38 touchdown in his first two seasons in the Pacific Northwest, but saw a massive drop in carries as a junior, before turning back into the workhorse he was to start his collegiate career during as a senior.
 The Ducks’ RB finished with over 6400 yards and 64 touchdowns from scrimmage.
 In my opinion, Freeman lacks any elite traits and doesn’t make defenders miss consistently enough, but he just gets the job done.
 I like him a lot when reading his blockers, making a quick decision and getting upfield, but he isn’t very creative in the open field and tends to stop his feet if he can’t just run through defenders.
+He also benefitted from an impressive Oregon offensive line.
 A concern for some NFL teams will be the fact, he has quite a lot of tread on his tires with more than 1000 touches for Oregon.

 The next guys up: